Nate-Owen/database/README.md

 ## intresting facts

 there are two ReadMe.md.
-The first one is this one and the second
+The first one is this one and the second is in gitgoing

 ## license